July 2022 Weather in Durham – Record Breaking Heat

 The excitement was building by the hour.
 By about 10am on the morning of July 19th, the old national record from Cambridge Botanic Gardens (38.7 degC) had been easily eclipsed.
 Other stations started to report hotter and hotter temperatures, especially in the East of the Country.

 Would the 40 degC mark be beaten?
-It was beaten in a couple of places, but the new record is now from Conningsby, Lincolnshire, at 40.3 degC.
-The east side of the country was by far the hottest, and the high temps pushed a long way north, including high into Durham.
+It was beaten in about 40 places, but the new record is now from RAF Conningsby, Lincolnshire, at 40.3 degC.
+The east side of the country was by far the hottest, and the high temps pushed a long way north, including high into County Durham.
 We had previously just watched as other areas saw these very high temperatures, but this year they happened in Durham too.
+It was a truly historic couple of days.

-As seen in the above video, my site in Gilesgate reached 37.5 degC.
+My site in Gilesgate reached 37.5 degC.
 At Durham University Observatory on Potters Bank, the new record was 36.9 degC, so very similar.
-This obliterated the old record by 4 degrees.
-A truly historic day for those people interested in weather, and an omen of what may occur more often under the influence of climate change.
+This obliterated the old record (set on 25th July 2019) by 4 degrees.
+A truly magical day for those people interested in weather, and an omen of what may occur more often under the influence of climate change.

 Graph showing the top 10 hottest temperatures ever recorded in the UK.